wonjininfo/CollaboNet/README.md

 ## Data
 ### Train, Test Data
-We used the datasets collected by Crichton et al. \cite{crichton2017neural} for the experiment.
+We used the datasets collected by Crichton et al. for the experiment.
-The datasets can be downloaded from [here](https://github.com/cambridgeltl/MTL-Bioinformatics-2016).
+This datasets by Crichton et al is available [here](https://github.com/cambridgeltl/MTL-Bioinformatics-2016).
 We found the JNLPBA dataset from Crichton et al. has minor mistake on sentence separation.
-So we re-generated the dataset from the original data by [Kim et al.](http://www.nactem.ac.uk/tsujii/GENIA/ERtask/shared_task_intro.pdf)
+So we re-generated the dataset from the original corpus by [Kim et al.](http://www.nactem.ac.uk/tsujii/GENIA/ERtask/shared_task_intro.pdf).

-The details of each dataset are showed below:
+The details of each dataset is showed below:

 |               Corpora               |  Entity type  | No. sentence | No. annotations |     Data Size    |